preciousdamisa/whatspool-frontend/README.md

 ## TODO:
-- Fetch and show the user's current balances whenever the Account page is loaded.
 - Get the referral link to work
 - Fix the wins card in the account page.
 - Show the questions, answers and optional explanation after the quiz.